Sleeping

 Old Man at the Bridge

 Old Man at the Bridge: Short story by Ernest HemingwayAlthough a war story, the major theme of this vignette by Ernest Hemingway is not the physical horrors of armed conflict, but rather the psychological impact on the lives of those caught up in its wake.
 An old man has dedicated his life to caring for several pets.
 Forced to set them free and flee, he now fears for their safety and sits alone on a bridge, having lost the drive to go on.
-The narrator, a soldier focused on this duty, reluctantly leaves him to his fate.
+The narrator, a soldier focused on his duty, reluctantly leaves him to his fate.
 Other themes include alienation, anxiety, guilt and despair, resignation, duty vs. compassion.

 Continue ReadingOld Man at the Bridge